 There is an extensive system of buses in Bangkok, some of which are equipped with air conditioning.
 Although this is a cheap way to travel, it is often uncomfortable and can be slow due to the amount of traffic in the city.
 For this reason, it is not generally a popular option with expats, but buses are ideal for long-distance, rural, and intercity travel.
 A wide variety of private services operate routes to different parts of Thailand.

 Expats can distinguish between air-conditioned and non-air-conditioned with the colour of the bus.
 The red buses are spacious, the green buses have no air conditioning but are more affordable, while the cream, blue and white buses are spacious and air-conditioned.
 The buses mainly run from 6am and end at 10pm daily.

 Taxis provide the most reliable, convenient, cost-effective and efficient way of getting around in Bangkok.
 These vehicles are never in short supply and are available around the clock.
 Expats can simply flag one down, hop in and prepare to pay the fare.

-Taxis are usually fitted with a meter which charges a set rate per kilometre – by law, the meter should be turned on, but some drivers deliberately leave them off in order to charge the passenger a higher price.
+Taxis are usually fitted with a meter which charges a set rate per kilometre – by law, the meter should be turned on, but some drivers deliberately leave them off to charge the passenger a higher price.
 If the driver refuses to use the meter even after a passenger has requested it, the best response is to promptly exit the taxi and find another one.

-It is important to remember that most taxi drivers have very limited English skills.
+It is important to remember that most taxi drivers have limited English skills.
 Expats living in Bangkok will quickly learn that it is best to have the address of their destination written down in Thai, or they may experience an unsolicited tour of the city.

 Driving in Bangkok

 It's not uncommon for expats to hire experienced Thai drivers rather than braving the roads themselves.
-This is an ideal solution and some employers may agree to include this perk as part of the offered relocation package.
+This is an ideal solution, and some employers may agree to include this perk as part of the offered relocation package.